navin-moorthy/100-Days-of-Code-Round-1/log.md

 #### Completed:

-- Worked on a new logo to my site and a  fresh new look design.
+- Worked on new logo to my site and a  fresh new look design.

 #### Link to Work: [CodePen Logo Design Animated](https://codepen.io/navinnavi19/pen/qwgMZM)